OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 chmod 644 <hash>.0
 ```

-By following the steps described above, you allow any application to trust the proxy's certificate, which allows you to intercept its traffic.
+By following the steps described above you allow any application to trust the proxy's certificate, which allows you to intercept its traffic, of course unless the application uses SSL pinning.

 #### Testing on the Emulator